MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/libraries/NET-HTML.md

 ### Wire up Action events

-Any `actions` within the card will render as an HTML `<button>`.
+Top-level card `actions` will render as an HTML `<button>`.
 Since this is a server-side library it's up to you to wire up client-side event handlers when buttons are pressed.
 Each `<button>` in the HTML will have attributes that you can use to wire up the proper behavior.

+Some elements have a `selectAction` property (Container, Columns, Image) which makes them invokable.
+If an element has a `selectAction` the renderer will add a CSS class of `ac-selectable`, along with the below attributes.

 Action Type | CSS class | Additional attributes
 ---|---|---